MileHacker Logo

 Protected Areas

-The Citadelle of Arras, an UNESCO World Heritage site, receives careful preservation efforts to maintain its historical and natural integrity.
+The Citadelle of Arras, an UNESCO World Heritage site, receives careful preservation efforts to maintain its both historical and natural integrity.

 Waste & Recycling